jyutzler/Bridge-Systems/system.md

    * 2♣: clubs and a higher suit
    * 2♦: diamonds and a higher suit
    * 2♥: majors
-   * 2♠: spades (normal weak 2 or worse in strength; use 2♣ followed by 2♠ to show a better hand)
+   * 2♠: spades (normal weak 2 or worse in strength; use double followed by 2♠ to show a better hand)
    * 2NT: six-card major and five-card minor

 Advancer responses: